Chris Donlon – President

 In 2017, Rob left Essendon and became General Manager, APAC, for the global Sports IT business, Edge10, where he rebuilt the consultancy capability of the APAC division.
 He was also Co-Founder and a Coaching Consultant with BKD Executive Leaders.

 Rob was awarded a PhD from the University of Sydney, where he specialised in Psychology and Human Performance.
 As a performance psychologist, he has worked with many elite Australian teams, athletes and coaches.
 Rob also possesses a Graduate Diploma in Labour Relations Law from the University of Melbourne.

 Peter Kelly – Manager, Operations and Member Engagement

-Peter joined the AFLUA office in 2016 in a newly created position of Marketing and Communications Coordinator.
+Peter joined the AFLUA office in 2016 in a newly-created position of Marketing and Communications Coordinator.
 A former AFL goal umpire, Peter has an extensive understanding of umpiring and football issues.
 He held the position of Executive Officer with the Victorian Football Umpires’ Association (VFUA) from 1993 to 2020, and has worked in various local leagues in Melbourne.
-Peter has also served on the AFLUA Executive Committee as Social Secretary and was part of a committee which organized the AFLUA Centenary Celebration Ball in 2009.
+Peter has also served on the AFLUA Executive Committee as Social Secretary, and was part of a committee which organised the AFLUA Centenary Celebration Ball in 2009.
 Peter is an Honorary Life Member of both the AFLUA and the VFUA, and has also been awarded a Special Award by the VFUA for his contribution to umpiring.
-Peter previously held a number of senior Human Resources roles with the Victorian State Government in a career spanning 31 years.
-He has a Bachelor of Arts (Human Resources) from the University of Iowa (USA) and a Cert IV in Personal Training.
+He previously held a number of senior Human Resources roles with the Victorian State Government in a career spanning 31 years.
+Peter has a Bachelor of Arts (Human Resources) degree from the University of Iowa (USA) and a Cert IV in Personal Training.